 If you’re a frequent flyer with United Airlines, the Explorer card may make a lot of sense.
 However, if you prefer to shop around for the best deals using travel sites like Kayak or Priceline and aren’t devoted to a specific airline, the annual fee of the Explorer card won’t be worth it.

 Instead, consider a card like the Chase Sapphire Preferred® Card.
-You’ll earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You’ll earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 Plus, you’ll get 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 60,000 points are worth $750 toward travel.

 Or, if you’re a fan of budget airlines like Southwest, the Southwest Rapid Rewards® Plus Credit Card

 can make a lot of sense.
-With just a $69 annual fee, you’ll earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
+With just a $69 annual fee, you’ll earn 5 points per $1 spent on Southwest® purchases.
+Earn between 12/1/2020 and 3/31/2021 on up to $2,000 spent per month..
 You'll also earn 1 point per $1 spent on all other purchases.
 Redeem your points for flights, hotel stays, gift cards, access to events, and more.

 Still looking for the perfect rewards credit card?
 Check out the best travel credit cards of 2019.